 Translations on this website are prepared by a third-party provider.
 Some portions may be incorrect.
 Some items—including downloadable files or images—cannot be translated at all.
 No liability is assumed by Beth Israel Deaconess Medical Center for any errors or omissions.
 Any user who relies on translated content does so at his/her own risk.

-The BIDMC Harvard Hand Fellowship at Beth Israel Deaconess Medical Center (BIDMC) is a one-year ACGME post-residency fellowship training program.
+The Harvard Hand Fellowship at Beth Israel Deaconess Medical Center (BIDMC) is a one-year ACGME accredited post-residency training program.

-As part of the fellowship experience, fellows have the opportunity to work with faculty from Beth Israel Deaconess Medical Center (BIDMC), Beth-Israel Deaconess Hospital-Needham (BIDN), Children's Hospital Boston (CHB), Shriners Hospital for Children and Harvard Vanguard Medical Associates (HVMA).
-The fellowship offers a combined experience with dedicated with both orthopaedic and plastics surgeons.
+The fellowship is a cooperative effort between the Orthopaedic and Plastic Surgery departments with residents from each department forming an integral part of the service.
+As part of the fellowship experience, fellows have the opportunity to work with faculty in numerous clinical settings from Beth Israel Deaconess Medical Center (BIDMC, Level 1 trauma), Beth Israel Deaconess Hospital-Needham (BIDN), Boston Children's Hospital (BCH), Shriners Hospital for Children and Harvard Vanguard Medical Associates (HVMA).
+The fellowship offers a combined and complementary experience with time evenly divided between orthopaedic and plastic surgery faculty.

-The program begins each year on August 1 and concludes on July 31 of the following year.
-The program participates in the National Residency Match Program, and is highly competitive.
-Applicant interviews are typically held on site in January, two years prior to the anticipated start date.
-There are a total of three fellowship spots available.
+The program begins August 1 and concludes on July 31 of the following year.
+We participate in the National Residency Match Program.
+Like all hand surgery fellowships this fellowship is highly competitive.
+Applicant interviews will be held virtually January 22 and 23 2021.
+There are three fellowship positions available with selections made irrespective of residency background.

-For questions and more information, please contact Lori Meady through email or phone.
+For questions and more information, please contact Lori Meady through email or call 617-667-2133.

 Any resident who has completed an orthopaedic surgery, plastic surgery, or general surgery residency program is eligible to apply.
 The applicant must be eligible to obtain a medical license in the Commonwealth of Massachusetts and meet all of the credentialing criteria of the Beth Israel Deaconess Medical Center and affiliated institutions.